philgyford/django-syncr/README.md

 **A collection of Django applications for saving your activity on other websites (such as Flickr, Twitter, YouTube, etc) in your local database.**

 This project was begun by Jesse Legg [at Google Code](http://code.google.com/p/django-syncr/), which seemed to stop in 2008.
 Dan Fairs [did some updates](https://github.com/danfairs/django-syncr) until 2010.
 Phil Gyford [is currently working on this fork](https://github.com/philgyford/django-syncr).
+See "Changes from earlier versions" below for what's new.

 See [the Issues](https://github.com/philgyford/django-syncr/issues) for known new issues, or the [Google Code issues](http://code.google.com/p/django-syncr/issues/list) for older ones, possibly still extant.